Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 <h2>Analysis</h2>

 The hopscotch_map is doing well with integer keys but not so much with string keys.
-The main advantage of the hopscotch_map is its cache friendliness, when searching for a key on collision we go trough the bucket array in a sequential order.
+The main advantage of the hopscotch_map is its cache friendliness, when searching for a key on collision we go through the bucket array in a sequential order in memory.
 With strings we loose this advantage as std::string holds pointers to a heap-allocated area.
 When comparing keys, we have to read this area incurring a cache-miss.
 If the key has pointers to other parts of the memory and we have to read them to compare the key with another one, hopscotch_map may not be the best choice.

-For the integer part, we can see that the hopscotch_map is able to holds its game against Google dense_hash_map.
-The cache-friendliness of hopscotch_map offers some advantages over the dense_hash_map when iterating trough the map.
-Both are performing way better than the other hash map except for the memory usage where sparse hash obviously remains the king.
+For the integer part, we can see that the hopscotch_map is able to hold its game against Google dense_hash_map.
+The cache-friendliness of hopscotch_map offers some advantages over the dense_hash_map when iterating through the map.
+Both are performing way better than the other hash maps except for the memory usage where sparse_hash_map obviously remains the king.

 More tests should be done on hopscotch_map by varying the neighborhood size.
 Here 62 was used a neighborhood size.

 In conclusion, if the drawbacks of hopscotch_map are not a problem for you, it may be a good alternative to other hash maps if the key used by the map doesn't use pointers to other parts of the memory to check its equality with another key.

+It offers comparable performances to dense_hash_map in these cases but without the need to reserve some values of the key to mark the key a deleted or empty.